GitGuild/TeleMinx/README.md

 + Marketer
 + Borrower

-Token Holders are parties in control of the Ethereum based XTM tokens.
+*Token Holders* are parties in control of the Ethereum based XTM tokens.
 These tokens will have voting rights, and be entitled to proportional dividends.

-The Administrator is elected by a supermajority (66%) of Token Holders, and is legally and fiscally responsible for managing the fund's lending operations.
+*The Administrator* is elected by a supermajority (66%) of Token Holders, and is legally and fiscally responsible for managing the fund's lending and distribution operations.

-The Auditor is elected by a supermajority (66%) of Token Holders, and will publish an audit of the fund's accounts quarterly.
+*The Auditor* is elected by a supermajority (66%) of Token Holders, and will publish an audit of the fund's accounts quarterly.
 This will serve as an independent check on the Administrator, and assure Token Holders of the solvency of Teleminx.

-The Council will advise and provide legal services to the the Teleminx Corporation.
+*The Council* will advise and provide legal services to the the Teleminx Corporation.
 The Council will oversee the fund, and arbitrate any disputes or questions between the other parties.

-The Developer is elected by a supermajority (66%) of Token Holders, and will be responsible for creating and maintaining the Teleminx smart contract, website, and ICO portal.
+*The Developer* is elected by a supermajority (66%) of Token Holders, and will be responsible for creating and maintaining the Teleminx smart contract, website, and ICO portal.

-The Marketer is elected by a supermajority (66%) of Token Holders, and will create the Teleminx brand, create branded content, and manage advertising and social media campaigns.
+*The Marketer* is elected by a supermajority (66%) of Token Holders, and will create the Teleminx brand, create branded content, and manage advertising and social media campaigns.

 Each Borrower must be approved by a majority (50%) of Token Holders.
 Each Borrower application to the network should include specific terms like interest rates and settlement details.